Customer support has changed a lot in recent years.

 AI became part of customer support because the shape of support work changed.
 Most incoming issues now follow predictable paths, and handling them with people stopped making operational sense at scale.

-1. Most support requests are repeatable by design: Account access, order updates, billing questions, subscription changes, and basic troubleshooting follow fixed rules.
-These requests do not require judgement.
+1. Most support requests are structurally predictable: Account access, order updates, billing questions, subscription changes, basic troubleshooting.
+These do not require judgment.
 They require accuracy and completion.
-Using human agents for this layer creates delays and inconsistency as volume grows.
+Routing them to humans creates delays, introduces inconsistency, and raises costs without improving the customer experience.

 2. Humans struggle with volume consistency: When request volume increases, response quality becomes uneven.
 Details get missed, steps are skipped, and outcomes vary based on timing and workload.
 Customers feel this immediately, even if the agent is skilled.